Chart Color Schemes

 The level of general health in Bungendore is notably higher than the national average with prevalence of common health conditions quite low across both younger and older age cohorts

 Bungendore shows better-than-average health outcomes based on AreaSearch's assessment of mortality rates and chronic condition prevalence.
-The prevalence of common health conditions is low across both younger and older age groups.
+The prevalence of common health conditions is low across both younger and older age cohorts.

-Approximately 60% of Bungendore's total population (3,113 people) has private health cover, compared to the Rest of NSW's 51.9%.
-Mental health issues and asthma are the most common medical conditions in the area, affecting 8.8% and 8.4% of residents respectively.
-Around 69.9% of Bungendore residents report having no medical ailments, compared to 63.3% across the Rest of NSW.
-The under-65 population has better-than-average health outcomes.
-Only 13.2% of Bungendore's residents are aged 65 and over (680 people), which is lower than the Rest of NSW's 23.4%.
-Health outcomes among seniors in Bungendore are above average, broadly in line with national rankings for the general population.
+Approximately 60% of Bungendore's total population (3,113 people) has private health cover, compared to 51.9% in Regional NSW.
+Mental health issues and asthma are the most common medical conditions, affecting 8.8 and 8.4% of residents respectively.
+About 69.9% of residents report being completely free from medical ailments, compared to 63.3% across Regional NSW.
+The under-65 population in Bungendore has better-than-average health outcomes.
+The area has 13.6% of residents aged 65 and over (700 people), lower than the 23.4% in Regional NSW.
+Health outcomes among seniors in Bungendore are above average, with national rankings broadly in line with the general population.

 Frequently Asked Questions - Health